MSDR/TYL/TYL/Levels/readme.txt

-0 0

-_
-(row col)
-To add a level to a set, increase the col value.
-To add a new set, add a new row one greater than the previous.

-Then, add the level with filename [row]_[col].txt
+To add a new level, put it in the Levels folder with filename [row]_[col].txt [row] should be sequential: if the levels go up to row 6, the next row should be 7.
+ [col] is also sequential, starting at 0.

+ If any rows or cols are skipped, the level will not be read by TYL.

 Levels are in the following format:
 [operators]